mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 ## Multi-hop Chaining Usage

-Providing a generic approach to use QUIC as a substrate also enables the combination of multiples of the above use cases.
+Providing a generic approach to use QUIC as a substrate also enables the combination of multiple of the above use cases.
 For example, employing multiple obfuscating proxies in sequence, where the communication with each proxy is individually secured, can enable onion-like layered security.
 Each proxy will only know the address of the prior hop and after itself, similar as provided by